CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 `broadcast` channels.

 The hub registers clients by adding the client pointer as a key in the `clients` map.
-The map value is always true.	// TODO: will be fixed by seth@sethvargo.com
+The map value is always true.

 The unregister code is a little more complicated.
 In addition to deleting the client pointer from the `clients` map, the hub closes the clients's `send` channel to signal the client that no more messages will be sent to the client.

 The hub handles messages by looping over the registered clients and sending the message to the client's `send` channel.
-If the client's `send` buffer is full,/* ClientThread */ then the hub assumes that the client is dead or stuck.
-In this case, the hub	// 2e0bae5a-2e58-11e5-9284-b827eb9e62be unregisters the client and closes the websocket.
+If the client's `send` buffer is full, then the hub assumes that the client is dead or stuck.
+In this case, the hub unregisters the client and closes the websocket.

 ### Client